White House, Trudeau seek to distance themselves from Huawei move

 “The appropriate authorities took the decisions in this case without any political involvement or interference ... we were advised by them with a few days’ notice that this was in the works,” Trudeau told reporters in Montreal in televised remarks.

-The United States has been looking since at least 2016 intowhether Huawei violated U.S. sanctions against Iran, Reuters reported in April.
+The United States has been looking since at least 2016 into whether Huawei violated U.S. sanctions against Iran, Reuters reported in April.
 More recently, the probe has included the company’s use of HSBC Holdings Plc to make illegal transactions involving Iran, people familiar with the investigation said.

-In 2012, HSBC paid $1.92 billion and entered a deferredprosecution agreement with the U.S. attorney’s office inBrooklyn for violating U.S. sanctions and money-laundering laws.
+In 2012, HSBC paid $1.92 billion and entered a deferred prosecution agreement with the U.S. attorney’s office inBrooklyn for violating U.S. sanctions and money-laundering laws.

 An HSBC spokesperson declined to comment on Thursday.
-HSBCis not under investigation, according to a person familiar withthe matter.
+HSBC is not under investigation, according to a person familiar with the matter.

-After news of the arrest, Huawei said it has been providedlittle information of the charges against Meng, adding that itwas “not aware of any wrongdoing by Ms. Meng.”
+After news of the arrest, Huawei said it has been provided little information of the charges against Meng, adding that it was “not aware of any wrongdoing by Ms. Meng.”

-Huawei is under intense scrutiny from Washington andother governments over its ties to the Chinese government, driven by concerns it could be used for spying.
+Huawei is under intense scrutiny from Washington and other governments over its ties to the Chinese government, driven by concerns it could be used for spying.
 It has been locked out of U.S. and some other markets for telecom gear, but has repeatedly insisted Beijing has no influence over it.

 On Friday, a person with direct knowledge and a person briefed on the matter told Reuters that Japan plans to ban government purchases of equipment from China’s Huawei and ZTE Corp .